Struggling to provide healthy foods at your meetings/events? Don't reinvent the wheel; check these resources.

 Are you thinking about making your workplace tobacco-free?
 Need some help with policy templates, cessation resources, and free signage?
 Read more about Central District Health's FREE resources.

 Looking for a health topic for a wellness meeting or a health resource for your employees?
-Check out the online Health Information, Consumer Health Complete through the Idaho Commission for Libraries at LiLi.org.
+Check out the online health information data base; click on Midlife + Adults on the Idaho Commission for Libraries at LiLi.org.
 It's free and offers everything from fact sheets to videos to images and diagrams.

 Additional health and wellness resources are available on the Blue Cross of Idaho website.

 HEAL Idaho is a voluntary network of organizations, agencies, businesses, and individuals committed to creating an environment where all Idahoans have access to healthy food options and opportunities to be physically active.
 Check out the resources!